This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 * this is the one after verse 12!!!

 Death and decay are common to all living organisms on earth including humans.
-Compliance to God's good advice, however, provided the only exception for human beings.
+Compliance with God's good advice, however, provided the only exception for human beings.
 They were given the unique opportunity to continue living indefinitely as long as such compliance prevails, which would include the eating of food and breathing.
 That was Jehovah's original intent in Eden yet to be fully realised.
 As Jesus said: man must live not on food alone, but also by listening to and complying with other directives and advice from God –Luke 4:4.

 Quite a revelation isn't it, that the latter is impossible without the former, since one needs to be alive to comply with it.